 - 5 or more fruits and vegetables per day

-- 2 hours or less of screen time (no screens in the bedroom, no screens under 2 years old)
+- 2 hours or less of screen time (no screens in the bedroom or for kids under 2)

 - 1 hour of physical activity